Syed Mokhtar Albukhary: Philanthropy

 The museum has won a number of domestic and international awards and is one of the most visited museums in Malaysia.
 In 2015, the British Museum announced the opening of a new gallery to redisplay all the collections of the Islamic world.
-The gallery would be known as The Albukhary Foundation Gallery of the Islamic World and is set to open in October 2018.
+The gallery would be known as The Albukhary Foundation Gallery of the Islamic World.

-Albukhary Scholarship Program

-Founded in 2005, Albukhary Scholarship program supports economically disadvantaged students worldwide.
-The scholarships are offered to students of the Prince's School of Traditional Arts, Oxford University, IBN Haldun University, University of York, Philanthropy University and 17 universities in Malaysia, including AIU.
+In 2005, the Albukhary Scholarship Program was founded to support economically disadvantaged students internationally.
+The scholarships are offered to students of the Prince's School of Traditional Arts, Oxford University, IBN Haldun University, University of York, Philanthropy University and 17 universities in Malaysia, including Albukhary International University.
 The program offers five types of scholarships, the Albukhary Equity Scholarship, Regional Awards, Leadership, Academic & Service Excellence Awards, Campus Residence Grant, and the Refugee Education Dream (RED) Scholarship which is available to all refugees and asylum seekers registered with UNHCR Malaysia.

+In 2010, the Albukhary International University was founded and located within the Sharifah Rokiah Centre of Excellence.
+The university is housed within a purpose built campus and is spread over 30 ha in Alor Setar.

+As of 2013 his donations have exceeded $500 million.
+In 2014 he was recognized by Forbes Asia as a Hero of Philanthropy due to his contribution to refugees in Pakistan, orphans in Guinea and disaster victims in China, Indonesia and Iran.